 Blue Sky was chosen as one of the 30 Deloitte Social Innovation Pioneers

-In 2014, Blue Sky became a wholly-owned subsidiary of the Rehabilitation for Addicted Prisoners Trust (RAPt – Registered Charity No. 1001701, Registered Company No. 2560474).
-For more information about RAPt please visit their website.
-Together Blue Sky and RAPt are seeking to develop employment pathways from custody to community to support offenders in recovery from addiction (who are further away from the labour market and at higher risk of re-offending).
+In 2014, Blue Sky became a wholly-owned subsidiary of the The Forward Trust (then RAPt – Registered Charity No. 1001701, Registered Company No. 2560474).
+In 2017 RAPt and Blue Sky merged under the new name The Forward Trust.
+For more information about Forward please visit their website.
+Forward is seeking to develop employment pathways from custody to community to support offenders in recovery from addiction (who are further away from the labour market and at higher risk of re-offending).